nHashApp/nHash/README.md

 1. Download and install nHash from the [releases page](https://github.com/nHashApp/nHash/releases/latest) on your Windows or Linux machine.
 2. You can view the options by running the nHash application with the `--help`.
 3. Use nHash with your desired parameters and command.
 4. For more information on sub-command parameters or options, run a command with the `--help` option.
-For example, `nhash password --help`.
+For example, `nhash p --help`.

 ```
 $ nhash --help